raguramsiva/Software-Design-Patterns-and-OOP-Project/phase1/progress_report.md

 1. Our `PromptIterator` class which implements the Iterator Design Pattern allow us to easily extend our program by adding new prompts through `.txt` files without having to do any hard coding.
 We can even use this `PromptIterator` to give users instructions in a GUI.

 2. Our use of JSON files allow us to easily create new product categories for our inventory.
 And our `DatabaseInput` class iterates through every `.json` file within the `database/data` directory.
 Hence, we can always create a new product category by creating  a `.json` file and simply drop it in the `database/data` directory without having to add any additional java code.

+3. Our Main method is nice and short with only 3 lines.

 **What each group member has been working on and plans to work on next**